nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **:information_source: Notes about the schedule:**<br>

-* New friends start off which a schedule with all periods marked as busy.
+* New friends start off with a schedule with all periods marked as busy.

 * gitGud displays the periods of time friends are free using the 24-hour notation.
 The end of a day, midnight (12am) is displayed as `2400` to allow users to easily differentiate it